-• IDFVersionUpdater program (shown below) is included in the installation and works on multiple platforms.
+- IDFVersionUpdater program (shown below) is included in the installation and works on multiple platforms.
 It is located in the Preprocess\IDFVersionUpdater folder.
-It can convert from EnergyPlus 7.2 to the most recent version, and even older versions can be converted if the proper files are downloaded from the helpdesk.
+It can convert from EnergyPlus 7.2 to the most recent version, and even older versions can be converted if the proper files are requested from the helpdesk.
 It can also update a group of files.
-It is documented in the Chapter titled "Using Older Version Input Files - Transition" in the AuxiliaryPrograms document.
+It is documented in the Chapter titled "Using Older Version Input Files Transition" in the AuxiliaryPrograms document. - EP-Launch 2 The Windows-only program that comes with the EnergyPlus installation can update a single file from the just previous version of EnergyPlus by using the File...Transition command. - EP-Launch 3 The program for Windows, Linux, and MacOS can update a single file across multiple versions using the Transition workflow. - Command line Transition This allows updating files using the command line such as the Terminal for MacOS and Linux or the CMD or PowerShell for Windows.
+It is documented in the Chapter titled "Using Older Version Input Files Transition" in the AuxiliaryPrograms document.